garvitkhandelwal/A-simple-web-page-using-HTML-CSS-JQuery-and-Bootstrap/README.md

 # A-simple-web-page-using-HTML-CSS-JQuery-and-Bootstrap
-This webpage was made during a course from Udemy.
+This is just the front end of a modern looking responsive website.